IronOxidizer/lemmy-lite/README.md

 1. First load fetches a CSS stylesheet, favicon, and svgs.
 These are cached so all subsequent pages require only a single HTML request.
 2. I use CSS Tables because it's faster and simpler than FlexBox and Grid is broken on IE11 and NetSurf.
 3. Each page refresh is limited to 1 API call to limit the impact on instances and to keep page times fast.
+4. Each static file contains an uncompressed equivalent in /uncompressed.
+5. 1.0.0 will is set for when account functionality is stabilized.